 Worn or Broken Hearing Aid Parts

-Like any other electronic device, hearing aids can wear out or physically damaged due to dropping, crushing, etc. Buttons, switches, dials, ear hooks, microphones, receivers (speakers) can simply just wear out from use.
+Like any other electronic device, hearing aids can wear out or be physically damaged due to dropping, crushing, etc. Buttons, switches, dials, ear hooks, microphones, and receivers (speakers) can simply just wear out from use.
 When this occurs, the only real option is to have your hearing aid professionally repaired.
 If your hearing aid is still under warranty, the best option for you is to send it back to the original manufacturer for repair.
 For hearing aids not under warranty, you have two options:

-- You can send your hearing aid into an All-Make hearing aid repair lab yourself.
-As hearing aids get older (generally 5 years), the original hearing aid manufacturer may cease to support, service or even have parts to repair that specific product.
+- You can send your hearing aid to an All-Make hearing aid repair lab yourself.
+As hearing aids get older (generally 5 years), the original hearing aid manufacturer may cease to support, service, or even have parts to repair that specific product.
 In that case, your only option is to send your hearing aid to an All-Make hearing aid repair lab such as HearSource.
 HearSource Hearing Aid Repair Lab has been repairing all brands of hearing aids for over 20 years and maintains an extensive inventory of OEM or equivalent parts for repair.

 Troubleshooting Hearing Aid Issues

 If that doesn’t work, check the date on the battery packaging.